 One of the challenges to purchasing a home is your credit score.
 Everyone knows to obtain the best financing available you need to have good credit or even better great credit.
 But for everybody else, if you’re quiet is questionable or middle of the road this information is for you…

-Traditionally, to get a mortgage loan you need to have at least a minimum credit score for a conventional loan of 620 FHA believe it or not will go down as low as 580 with most banks and lenders, not all will look at it this way, but there are several big players in the market that will do FHA loans down to a 580-credit score.
+Traditionally, to get a mortgage loan you need to have at least a minimum credit score for a conventional loan of 620 FHA, believe it or not, will go down as low as 580 with most banks and lenders, but not all will look at it this way, but several big players in the market will do FHA loans down to a 580-credit score.

 So, should you buy a house with a credit score you have or wait?
-Well, how much is the new house payment with everything included principal interest taxes and insurance in relation to your rent payment?
-How much more does your credit score have to go up by in order to reduce the payment by a certain dollar amount?
+Well, how much is the new house payment with everything including principal interest taxes and insurance about your rent payment?
+How much more does your credit score have to go up to reduce the payment by a certain dollar amount?

-If however, the payment is astronomically high in relation to your income you should pump the brakes on buying a house, and work on your credit and paying off debt or seeing if you can put down a larger down payment because the other way to offset a payment that you don’t like is extra cash maybe you can tap your 401k or ask mom and dad or your brother or sister or a family member for gift money? $50k of down payment translates to about $35000 a month $400 a month of payment which for can go a long way for a lot of families especially what comes time to buying a house and getting serious about a monthly budget.
+If however, the payment is astronomically high about your income you should pump the brakes on buying a house, work on your credit and pay off debt, or see if you can put down a larger down payment because the other way to offset a payment that you don’t like is extra cash maybe you can tap your 401k or ask mom and dad or your brother or sister or a family member for gift money? $50k of down payment translates to about $35000 a month and $400 a month of payment which can go a long way for a lot of families, especially when comes time to buy a house and get serious about a monthly budget.

 Looking to buy a home?
 Get a no-cost quote today!